mui/material-ui/docs/src/pages/careers/engineering-manager.md

 ### Why this is interesting

 Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month.
+Hundreds of thousands of developers use MUI every month.

-Toolpad targets ~1/2 of this audience.
-While the team is still very small (5), we believe that the headcount on this product has the potential to grow +14% MoM until the end of 2023 (>70 people).
+Toolpad targets around half of this audience.
+While the team is still very small (5), we believe that the headcount on this product has needs to grow +14% MoM until the end of 2023 (>70 people).
-Growing the engineering side will be full of challenges.
+Growing the Toolpad engineering team will be full of challenges.

 ## About the role